Tintin on the Moon: Summary

 This video game was originally made by Infogrames for various home platforms in 1987 and was converted to DOS by Probe Entertainment in 1989.
 The game's storyline is based loosely on the plot of the Destination Moon and Explorers on the Moon comics from the series.
 The object of the game is to land on the Moon, while avoiding asteroids and thwarting enemies within the rocket.

-Tintin on the Moon was the first PC game to feature the character Tintin.
+Tintin on the Moon was the first PC game based on The Adventures of Tintin.
+A Master System version was announced, but never released.